Works to your domestic property (such as those listed in the Do I need Planning Permission section) classifies as householder works.

 - Do I need Planning Permission and or Building Regulations?

-- Permitted Development for Householders – Technical Guidance (England) Download it from the Planning Portal (PDF 252KB)
+- Permitted Development for Householders – Technical Guidance (England) (PDF 312KB)

 - Pre-application advice